-7. Get Epic French Fries
+7. Get French Fries that are Worth the Calories

 One of the most memorable things we’ve had in Amsterdam, each trip, is French Fries!
 They are unlike anywhere else there and you can get a condiment from loads of options.
 (This is usually the case no matter where you get them.)

 I recommend a visit (or two) to everyone traveling to Amsterdam!
 Our favorite spot, Manneken Pis Amsterdam, usually has a long line but that’s because they’re phenomenal.
 (The line moves fast.)
 We loved the truffle mayo and spiced ketchup options.
 (There’s plenty of great food to try in The Netherlands but this one is more easily found in Amsterdam’s city center.)

 Amsterdam (and The Netherlands in general) is known for its tulips.
 Take advantage of the opportunity to browse the flower market instead.
 It’s called Bloemenmarkt, and is located along one of the city’s canals.